Camila Pavez

-Camila Alejandra Pavez Vásquez (born 8 February 2000) is a Chilean footballer who plays as a forward for Universidad de Chile.
+Camila Alejandra Pavez Vásquez (born 8 February 2000) is a Chilean footballer who plays as a forward for Universidad de Concepción.

 Club career

 As a youth player, Pavez started her career with club Villa El Guindal alongside male players.
 Subsequently, she played for the Machalí city team.

 At the age of twelve, she joined Cobresal, making her official debut in the same year.
 In 2019, she switched to Universidad de Concepción, scoring thirteen goals in ten matches.

 In December 2019, she moved to Argentina and joined River Plate, being nicknamed La Matadora (The Bullfighter), after the historical Chilean player of the club Marcelo Salas.
 In the Argentine top division, she also played for Lanús and San Lorenzo.

 In 2023, Pavez returned to her homeland by signing with Santiago Morning.
 In 2025, she switched to Universidad de Chile.

+On 1 January 2026, Pavez returned to Universidad de Concepción after her stint in 2019.

 International career

 At the age of twelve, she was called up to the Chile national team, coinciding with Christiane Endler, but she did not make an appearance.

 In 2019 and 2020, she represented Chile U20 in the CONMEBOL South American League and the South American Championship, respectively.

 In 2023, she was called up to training microcycles of the national team at under-23 level.